joaowillianspejo/joaowillianspejo/README.md

 📚 &nbsp; Graduating in **System Analysis and Development** at **Fatec Taquaritinga**

-💻 &nbsp; **Professional goals:** Acting on a project with an agile squad, and being able to put my knowledge in Cypress into practice
+💻 &nbsp; **Professional goals:** Acting on a project with an agile squad, and being able to put my knowledge in Cypress and Robot Framework into practice

 Hey visit my C.V. and LinkedIn too 😉